lieenn/Tetris/README.md

 # Tetris Game
 Welcome to Tetris, a classic tile-matching puzzle game!
-This Java-based project brings the iconic gameplay of Tetris to life.
+This Racket-based project brings the iconic gameplay of Tetris to life.
 The goal is to complete lines by arranging falling tetrominoes to create solid horizontal rows.

 Rules: